contao/docs-archive/api/hooks/getSystemMessages.md

 # getSystemMessages

-The `getSystemMessages` hook allows to add additional messages to the backend home screen.
+The `getSystemMessages` hook allows to add additional messages to the back end home screen.
 It does not pass any parameters and expects a string as return value.

 ## Return Values

 Return a string with the message(s) you want to add to the home screen (including HTML markup) or an empty string.

 ## Example

 ```php
 <?php